 - Ian Brennan, co-creator, co-writer, and co-executive producer for “Glee”

 - Mary Tolan, founder and former CEO of Accretive Health, Inc.

 - Michael Quinlan, former chairman and CEO of McDonald’s Corporation

 - Sandra Cisneros, award-winning author, essayist, and poet

 Loyola University Chicago consistently ranks among the top national universities in U.S. News and World Report and has received several accolades for its emphasis on community service and engagement.
-In fact, students travel from as far as Brazil, China, India, and Switzerland to attend our university.
+Loyola attracts students from as far away as Brazil, China, India, and Switzerland.

 Jesuit Education Philosophy

-Inspired by the tenets of Catholic social teaching, our university infuses Jesuit values into each and every academic program.
-We believe in educating the whole student—mind, body, and spirit—to promote care for oneself, others, and the community.
+Inspired by the tenets of Catholic social teaching, our university infuses Jesuit values into every academic program.
+We believe in educating the whole student — mind, body, and spirit — to promote care for oneself, others, and the community.